dhakadfoody/dhakadfoody/_posts/2017-08-28-bengan-bhajiya.md

 Add cooking oil in frying pan and fry the slices in very low flame.

-Fry the slices from both side.
+Fry the slices from both sides.

 Keep turning the slices for 5 to 6 times to make sure it is cooking well from both sides.

 Cover the pan during frying.

-**Note:** we are not deep frying the slices.
+**Note:** Do not deep fry the slices.

 ![frying brinjal](/img/benganbhajiya3.png "frying brinjal in pan")

 ##### Step 4:

-Serve fried slices with tomato sauce or as it is, and enjoy **Baingan Bhajiya**
+Serve fried slices with tomato ketchup or as it is, and enjoy **Baingan Bhajiya**

 ![Ready to serve](/img/benganbhajiya4.png "ready to serve")

 Above dish is shared by founder of **dhakadfoody** on Aug 27th as special dish on occasion of his Birthday.
-May **Varun** enjoy his birth day, year on year with full of taste and happiness.
+May **Varun** enjoy his birthday, year on year with full of taste and happiness.

 Courtesy: **Varun Gupta**